 1806 is when the world first saw the word “cocktail” published in an American publication.
 The basic recipe for what was described as a “cocktail” at the time called for any type of spirit, sugar, water and bitters.
 Simple!

 How are bitters made?

 Bitters are made using a solvent to extract flavours from botanicals.
-The most common solvent used is ethanol aka alcohol, but sometimes glycerine (glycerol) is used as well.
 At Top Shelf Distillers, only high proof neutral spirit is used to extract flavours to create bitters.
-The higher the alcohol content the more extraction power the spirit has.
+We add diverse botanicals to give our bitters their complexity and personality.

 Using Bitters In The Kitchen

 Bitters can be used for everything in the kitchen: cocktailing, stir fries, baking, and a whole lot more.
 It’s simply a matter of finding a flavour profile that compliments what you intend on making.
 Here's some ideas:

 Add a few dashes of your choice flavour of bitters to whipped cream to create fun flavoured whips.

 Meats and soups

 Aromatic bitters and spiced bitters are delicious in meat marinades as well as soups.
 Use bitters to add certain exotic flavours and keep things interesting in the kitchen.
 Making a stir fry or some pad thai?
 Why not try a few dashes of lemongrass bitters in your recipe.